Manish-Royan/Learning-SQL/Probelm-Solving/HackerRank-SQL/CH007-Weather Observation Station 1/README.md

-# Challenge - Japanese Cities' Names
+# Challenge - Weather Observation Station 1

 ## *@Challenge*
 We have to query a list of *`CITY`* and *`STATE`* from the *`STATION`* table.